 Voluntary Correction Program:

 NPSD may also correct the mistake using VCP.
 Correction is the same as under SCP.
 NPSD must distribute the amount in excess of 402(g), $3,000 (adjusted for earnings) to Paul.
 NPSD would complete a submission according to Revenue Procedure 2013-12.
-The fee for NPSD’s VCP submission (based on 125 plan participants at the end of 2013) is $5,000.
-NPSD should make its VCP submission using the model document in Appendix C – Part 1 and Schedule 7 and include Forms 8950 and 8951.
+The fee for NPSD’s VCP submission (based on 125 plan participants at the end of 2015) is $5,000.
+NPSD can make its VCP submission using Form 14568, Part I Model VCP Submission Compliance Statement, and Form 14568-G, Schedule 7 – Failure to Distribute Elective Deferrals in Excess of the § 402(g) Limit, and must include Forms 8950 and 8951.